aplteam/Tatin/docs/TatinUserSettings.md

  myc    https://tatin.mycompany.com/   90
 ```

-The priority is not 0 anymore but 90: any 0 is replaced by the lowest number yet minus 10.
+The priority is not `⎕NULL` anymore but 90: any `⎕NULL` is replaced by the lowest number yet minus 10.

 Note that so far we have changed the user settings in the workspace, _not_ on file.
 This allows you to experiment with certain settings without making the change permanent.
 That means that other sessions won't be affected.